Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

-Consider univariate designs first.
-The standard estimation approach is to run a local linear regression on each side of the cutoff using some weighting kernel $K_h(\cdot)$ with bandwidth $h$,

-where the subscript “\texttt{llr}” refers to local linear regression, $\bm{e}_1:=[\,1\quad 0\,]^\intercal$ is the standard basis in $\mathbb{R}^2$ that picks out the first element of the minimizer (i.e., the fitted intercept term $\beta_0$, as the slope $\beta_1$ goes away when we evaluate the fitted regression at $x^c$); $X_+$ is the $n_1\times 2$ design matrix, where $n_1$ is the number of treated observations.
-The first column of $X_+$ contains all ones and the second column stacks all $\{X_i: X_i\geq x^c\}$. $W(X_+,x^c;h)$ is the $n_1\times n_1$ diagonal weighting matrix with the $i$-th diagonal element being the kernel weight $K_h(X_i-x^c)$ for $X_i\geq x^c$. $Y_+$ is the $n_1\times 1$ outcome vector that stacks the outcomes for all treated observations.
+Given a boundary point $x^c \in \mathscr{B}$, estimation of $\tau(x^c)$ boils down to estimating two CEFs, Consider univariate designs first.
+The standard estimation approach is to run a local linear regression on each side of the cutoff using some weighting kernel $K_h(\cdot)$ with bandwidth $h$, where in \eqref{eqn:llr-weighted+}, the subscript “\texttt{llr}” refers to local linear regression, $\bm{e}_1:=[\,1\quad 0\,]^\intercal$ is the standard basis in $\mathbb{R}^2$ that picks out the first element of the minimizer (i.e., the fitted intercept term $\beta_0$, as the slope $\beta_1$ goes away when we evaluate the fitted regression at $x^c$); $X_+$ is the $n_1\times 2$ design matrix, where $n_1$ is the number of treated observations.
+The first column of $X_+$ contains all ones and the second column stacks all $\{X_i-x^c: X_i\geq x^c\}$. $W(X_+,x^c;h)$ is the $n_1\times n_1$ diagonal weighting matrix with the $i$-th diagonal element being the kernel weight $K_h(X_i-x^c)$ for $X_i\geq x^c$. $Y_+$ is the $n_1\times 1$ outcome vector that stacks the outcomes for all treated observations.
 Notations in \eqref{eqn:llr-weighted-} are defined analogously for the control observations.
+The treatment effect at $x^c$ is estimated as

 Following \citet{IK12}, the choice of the bandwidth $h$ is usually obtained by minimizing the asymptotic expansion of